Miska05/wallet-ui/docs/key-generation.md

 In order to store the keys securely so they can be used by the wallet to decrypt data and sign transactions, we use the browsers password manager.
 This can either be the browsers built in password manager or a third party like 1Passsword.

-Most password managers store passwords encrypted, however for additional security we further encrypt the password with a symetric encryption key derived from the users password and a random salt.
+Most password managers store passwords encrypted, however for additional security we further encrypt the password with a symmetric encryption key derived from the users password and a random salt.

 ### Step 1.
 Derive an encryption key.